SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

 - It does not expose templates (only images) for CRUD services, with one exception to support the use case of credentials with biometrics.
 - Images can be passed by value or reference.
 When passed by value, they are base64-encoded.
-- Existing standards are used whenever possible, for instance preferred image format for biometric data is ISO-19794.
+- Existing standards are used whenever possible.

 .. admonition:: About synchronous and asynchronous processing